fedeoliv/java-custom-jre/README.md

-# Lightweight Java Docker image with Custom JRE
+# Lightweight Java Docker image with a custom JRE

 ## Background